Module 1.4: BGP & Core Routing

 -

-Your company is hit with a 100 Gbps DDoS attack targeting a single IP address.
-Describe how BGP blackholing works and what trade-off you’re making.
+Your company is hit with a 100 Gbps DDoS attack targeting a single IP address on your network.
+Your upstream provider offers a BGP blackholing service.
+Describe the process of triggering this mitigation, and explain the exact trade-off you must make when employing it.

 Answer